UnlyEd/GraphCMS-cache-boilerplate/README.md

 - Eventually consumes less resources (CPU/RAM) > cheaper _(not significant)_

 **Known limitations**:
-- Because there is no automated refill of the cache, it will be filled when a customer performs an action that generate a query.
+- Because there is no automated refill of the cache, it will be filled when a client performs an action that generate a query.
 If that query is rarely executed, it may happen that it's executed during an outage, and the query would therefore fail, potentially crashing your app.
 - If the cache reset happens during a GCMS outage, then your app will crash anyway. **We don't check that GCMS is up and running before performing the cache reset.** _(but that'd be awesome, once they provide a way to do that!)_